belgort-clark/ctec-127-final-project-draft/README.md

-# CTEC 127 Winter 2019 - Final Project
+# CTEC 127 Winter 2020 - Final Project

-- The final project is due on **Tuesday, March 19th, 2019** by 10:00 AM.
+- The final project is due on **Monday, March 16th, 2020** by 10:00 AM.
 - Students will demo their work to the class.
-- Class starts at 10 AM on Tuesday, March 19th.
+- Class starts at 10 AM on Tuesday, March 16th.

 ## Items to be Implemented in the Record Manager Code that You Started with Project No. 3